sqern - keep track of Linux kernel versions

 Testing StorPool on Linux kernel versions

-The direct reason for designing the sqern
+The direct reason for designing the sqern object types and

 database structure was the need to automate the tracking of